-This one of a kine "hands on" solid rocket motor design class is also bundled with our popular "How To Make Amateur Rockets" booksets.
+This one of a kind "hands on" solid rocket motor design class is also bundled with our popular "How To Make Amateur Rockets" booksets.
 The class teaches students how to design and build their your own solid rocket motors.
 The instructor is John Wickman, a professional aerospace engineer and internationally known in the field of rocket propulsion.

-A highlight of the course will be when students press the firing button on the control panel to test their rocket motor.
-It will not be an ordinary firing button or control panel.
+A highlight of the course is when students press the firing button on the control panel to test their rocket motor.
+It is not an ordinary firing button or control panel.
 It is the original firing button and control panel used by Aerojet, once called the "General Motors of Rocketry" by Time magazine.
 From this historic control panel was test fired solid rocket motors powering Polaris, Minuteman and MX missiles including tactical missiles such as Sidewinder, Maverick, Harpoon and many others.
 Students and their rocket motors will merge with solid rocket history as they press the firing button.